Everything you need to know before you go.

 What are meals like?

 All meals served are plant-based.
-Breakfast includes fresh fruit plates, granola, cereals, bagels and cream cheese, tomatoes, yogurt, avocado toast, juices and milks.
-Lunches and dinners are made by a renowned Palm Springs vegan chef, Chef Tanya, who uses only organic and locally sourced foods.
+Breakfast includes freshly made green juices, fruit plates, granola, cereals, bagels and cream cheese, tomatoes, yogurt, avocado toast, juices and milks.
+Lunches and dinners are made by a renowned vegan chef who uses only organic and locally sourced foods.
 (See Cuisine.)
-Cynthia has partnered with Chef Tanya to create these delicious meals.
 If you have special dietary needs, please let us know.
 There will be snacks available at all times.
 If you need to supplement the food offered, you may bring your own food.
 Communal spaces are plant-based only.

 What if I want to eat animal products?